 Crankbaits wobble or wiggle on the retrieve.
 It is the designed action along with mimicking baitfish.
 The crankbait comes in various body shapes, sizes, and lip designs to achieve a different action or depth.
 Also, they come with other options like rattles or jointed.
 All of these elements have an effect on a lure and how it will perform.
-Having an idea of how the design effects a lure will help with choosing the correct lure.
+Having an idea of how the design affects a lure will help with choosing the correct lure.

 Fish crankbaits in different colors.
 One usually outperforms the other colors.
 Bass can be finicky at times with colors.

 Which Crankbaits to Fish

 There is not an easy answer to this subject.
 The depth, type of cover, fish’s activity, and a host of other factors affect the lure needs to be used.
 The use of rattles will often help but sometimes will alienate fish.
 These are fish, that are wary or see a lot of pressure.
 The wider-lipped baits will wobble and subsequently narrow lipped baits wiggle.

 The water depth is the easiest adjustment to make with a crankbait.
 The square bill is a shallow runner, long bills are for deeper water.
 The length and angle also determine the depth.
 The longest bill will go the deepest as a rule and have less angle.